Fushimi Inari-taisha

 Fushimi Inari-taisha (伏見稲荷大社) is the head shrine of the kami Inari, located in Fushimi-ku, Kyoto, Kyoto Prefecture, Japan.
-The shrine sits at the base of a mountain also named Inari which is 233 m above sea level, and includes trails up the mountain to many smaller shrines which span 4 km and take approximately 2 hours to walk up.
+The shrine sits at the base of a mountain, also named Inari, which is 233 m above sea level, and includes trails up the mountain to many smaller shrines which span 4 km and take approximately 2 hours to walk up.
+It is unclear whether the mountain's name, Inariyama, or the shrine's name came first.

-Inari was originally and remains primarily the kami of rice and agriculture, but merchants and manufacturers also worship Inari as the patron of business.
-Each of Fushimi Inari-taisha's roughly thousand torii was donated by a Japanese business.
+Inari was originally and remains primarily the kami of rice and agriculture, but merchants also worship Inari as the patron of business.
+Each of Fushimi Inari-taisha's roughly 10,000 torii were donated by a Japanese business, and approximately 800 of these are set in a row to form the Senbon Torii, creating the impression of a tunnel.
+The shrine is said to have ten thousand such gates in total that designate the entrance to the holy domain of kami and protect it against wicked forces.

 Owing to the popularity of Inari's division and re-enshrinement, this shrine is said to have as many as 32,000 sub-shrines (分社 bunsha) throughout Japan.

 History

-The shrine became the object of imperial patronage during the early Heian period.
+The shrine gained imperial patronage during the early Heian period.
 In 965, Emperor Murakami decreed that messengers carry written accounts of important events to the guardian kami of Japan.
 These heihaku were initially presented to 16 shrines, including the Inari Shrine.

 From 1871 through 1946, Fushimi Inari-taisha was officially designated one of the Kanpei-taisha (官幣大社), meaning that it stood in the first rank of government supported shrines.